tldr-pages/tldr/pages/common/plesk.md

 > Plesk hosting control panel CLI interface.
 > More information: <https://docs.plesk.com>.

-- Generate an auto login link for the admin user:
+- Generate an auto login link for the admin user and print it:

 `plesk login`